faizamaqsood782-ship-it/Explainable-Methods/README.md

 # Explainable-Methods

-# Prediction and Explainability through CRISPRedict ,CRISPRAidit, deepHF and CRISPROn on Knockout and Hanna Datasets
+# Prediction and Explainability through CRISPRedict ,CRISPRAidit, deepHF and CRISPROn on SpCas9-Endo(Knockout)  and Hanna Datasets

 This repository contains a reproducible pipeline for predicting CRISPR-Cas9 cleavage efficiency and interpreting model predictions using CRISPRedict, CRISPRAidit, DeepHF and CRISPROn on the **Knockout** and **Hanna datasets** respectively.
 The workflow includes feature extraction, model prediction, and SHAP-based explainability using a trained statsmodels regressor.